bingogome/samm/JOSS-paper/paper.md

 ---

 # Summary
-The Segment Anything Model (SAM) is a new image segmentation tool trained with the largest available segmentation dataset.
+The Segment Anything Model (SAM) is a novel image segmentation tool trained with the largest available segmentation dataset.
 The model has demonstrated that, with efficient prompting, it can create high-quality, generalized masks for image segmentation.
 However, the performance of the model on medical images requires further validation.
 To assist with the development, assessment, and application of SAM on medical images, we introduce Segment Any Medical Model (SAMM), an extension of SAM on 3D Slicer - an open-source image processing and visualization software extensively used by the medical imaging community.
 By combining AI-based medical image models with the 3D Slicer software, SAMM enables users to directly enhance their research and work through the use of AI tools.

 # Statement of Need
 The advent of large language models (LLM) has led to significant progress in image analysis with potential for future advancements.